Chapter 1:

 He laughs.
 “You’re a riot, Timmy!
 Can I call you Timmy?
 Haha!
 Oh, man.
 If I got invited to any parties, I’d totally bring you.”

 “Welp, I’ll be going now.”
 He says to me like he’s worried I’ll miss him.
 “See ya!”
-Giving me a little ‘signing off’ gesture, the rotund student hurries off to his next class.
-Lucky for me, I’m already done for the day.
+Giving me a little ‘signing off’ gesture, the hopeful student hurries off to his next class.
+Seeing his enthusiasm I almost start to wonder if they put something in the food here.
+But lucky for me, I’m already done for the day.
 Nothing’s gonna happen, and nobody’s gonna bother me.
 The only question is where to waste my time at.

 In a terrifyingly sudden fuzzy rumble, the intercom buzzes on.